 - An orientation class to prepare you for mediation, and

 - One mediation session.

 During the confidential mediation session, the mediator:

-- Facilitates a discussion that helps parties explore possible plans that address the needs of the children while meeting the concerns of the parties.
-These plans include how the children will spend time with each parent in separate homes and how major decisions will be made for the children in the future.
+- Facilitates a discussion that helps parties explore possible plans addressing the needs of the children while meeting the concerns of the parties.
+These plans include how the children will spend time with each party in separate homes and how major decisions will be made for the children in the future.
 Parties also talk about other parenting considerations that are important to them.

 - Remains balanced and non-judgmental in mediation.
-You and your co-parent are not required to reach an agreement in mediation
+The parties are not required to reach an agreement in mediation.

-- Does not make decisions for you.
-If you and your co-parent do not agree in mediation, your case will be scheduled for court.
+- Does not make decisions for the parties.
+If the parties do not agree in mediation, the case will be scheduled for court.